pptam/pptam-tool/documentation/how_to_use.md

 - result_stats_history.csv: the response times while executing the load test;
 - result_stats.csv: the summary of the response times of the load test;
 - other files that the different plugins present in the `execute/plugins` folder generated.

+To study the collected files, we developed the necessary scripts to load the files into a database access this database using Jupyter Notebook.
+See [here](./how_to_use.md) for further information.